JamesMenetrey/synobackup-docker-hibernate/README.md

 ## Packaging from sources
 Docker is used to create both single-folder and single-file packages.
 This is achieved by executing the helper script `package.sh`.

+## Changelog

+- v1.1.0: Returns a non-zero exit code in case a Docker container cannot be stopped or restarted.
+- v1.0.0: Initial release.